datajoint/datajoint-github-page/index.md

 Scientists get rewarded by citations.
 If you use DataJoint, please acknowledge us

 ```
-@article{Yatsenko2015,
+@article{yatsenko-datajoint-2015,
-  author = "D. Yatsenko and J. Reimer and A. S. Ecker and E. Y. Walker and F. Sinz and P. Berens and A. Hoenselaar and R. J. Cotton and A. S. Siapas and A. S. Tolias",
+  author = {D. Yatsenko and J. Reimer and A. S. Ecker and E. Y. Walker and F. Sinz and P. Berens and A. Hoenselaar and R. J. Cotton and A. S. Siapas and A. S. Tolias},
-  title = "DataJoint: Managing big scientifc data using MATLAB or Python",
+  title = {DataJoint: Managing big scientifc data using MATLAB or Python},
   year = 2015,
-  journal = "bioRxiv",
+  journal = {bioRxiv},
-  month = "Nov",
+  month = nov,
-  doi = "10.1101/031658"
+  doi = {10.1101/031658}
 }
 ```